 - Where was she when the first outbreak occurred?

 - What was happening?

 - What emotions were present?

 These are things you can watch for during the regression.
 Also, make note of WHO is associated with this response.
-Subconsciously, that person may be being held responsible for a hurt.
-To resolve the problem that underlying grievance needs to be resolved and forgiven.
+Subconsciously, that person may be being held responsible for a hurt!
+To resolve the problem for good, that underlying grievance needs to be resolved and forgiven.